Winter flowering Clematis

 If you are looking for winter colour and interest in the garden there are several late autumn, and winter flowering Clematis .

-One of the most commonly grown is Clematis cirrhosa illustrated above right, this variety is C 'Freckles'.
-It is evergreen, scented and long flowering.
-It is best planted in a sunny position, and is H4 hardy and like many of the early Clematis is grows best when planted in a sheltered spot.
+One of the most commonly grown is Clematis cirrhosa illustrated below.
 Other varieties of C. cirrhosa are 'Christmas Surprise', 'Jingle Bells' both of which flower November onwards and have limey cream flowers.
 Another popular variety is C.cirrhosa 'Wisely Cream' flowering late from January to March and hardy to -10c.

 C. armandii requires winter protection and Clematis cirrhosa var. balearica which is hardier H4, but may not survive a severe winter without protection.